Tropical Green Smoothie

 This post may contain affiliate links, meaning that I may receive a commission at no cost to you if you use a link provided.
 All opinions shared are my own.
 You can review my full disclosure policy here.

-Thank you to Blendtec for generously providing the items for this giveaway!
-I was also provided with a Blendtec blender to review and use to create this post.
+I was provided with a Blendtec blender to review and use to create this post.
 All opinions and text are 100% mine.

 If you follow me on instagram, then you know that I received my dream blender in the mail at the end of last month!
 Once that box was opened and the Blendtec cleaned, I haven’t been able to stop creating recipes since!
 This week, you are going to get 4 recipes that I have made with my Blendtec Designer 675 and Twister Jar!
 Today’s recipe is a smoothie because, well, I have a smoothie every morning for breakfast, and now I can use A LOT more frozen fruit for a Jamba Juice type of texture!
 That’s the way smoothies ought to be!